 BOB FRIESEN retired as Chairman and CEO of APTA Software, a Tucson company that provides software for financial services, government and nonprofit organizations.
 Before his APTA career, Bob worked for IBM, where he held numerous positions for 32 years, including Vice President of Development and Manufacturing and General Manager of IBM Tucson.
 Bob has served on many boards including United Way, University of Arizona Foundation, Arizona Theater Company and Tucson Chamber of Commerce.
 He is a graduate of the University of Colorado.

 NIKKI HALLE has started and sold five companies since graduating from Arizona State University in 1988.
 She came to Tucson as the Director of Marketing for Rancho Vistoso in 1997 and obtained her real estate license.
 After many years of success in selling, Nikki purchased a Windermere Real Estate franchise, which she owned and operated for several years and sold in 2007.
 Her accomplishments include sales person of the year, seven years on the MLS standards committee, Foothills Magazine’s “Women Who Move the City”, SASIE Award Winner, and Volunteer of the Year for New Beginnings.
-She was Field Director for the American Heart Association in Phoenix; served on the Heart Ball Committee and the Board of Directors for the Hearth Foundation in Tucson; and chaired and volunteered for New Beginnings for more than a decade.
+She was Field Director for the American Heart Association in Phoenix, served on the Heart Ball Committee and the Board of Directors for the Hearth Foundation in Tucson, and chaired and volunteered for New Beginnings for more than a decade.
 Nikki now serves as Vice President on the Bruce T. Halle Family Foundation.
 She is leading a collaboration called H2H to bridge the gap between homelessness and self-sufficiency.

 JAN LESHER is Deputy County Administrator for Pima County.
 She has served as Chief of Staff for former Arizona Governor Janet Napolitano and then as Chief of Staff for Operations at the Department of Homeland Security under Secretary Napolitano.
 She was Director of Arizona’s Department of Commerce.
 Jan is an accomplished public servant and recognized leader in crisis communications, homeland security, policy and operations.
 Between her tenures of public service, Jan started Lesher Communications, a successful public relations and communications consulting firm in 1990, and served as Vice President of Communications and Marketing for the Tucson Economic Development Corporation, Executive Director of the Tucson Community Cable Corporation, and Vice President of Warner-Amex Cable.
 Jan was named a Woman of Influence by Inside Tucson Business in 2004 and Woman of the Year by the Metropolitan Tucson Chamber of Commerce in 2005.
 In 2008, she was the Arizona Capitol Times Leader of the Year in Public Policy and received the YWCA Business Leadership Award.

-BILL NEUBAUER, M.D. is retired from private practice.
+BILL NEUBAUER, M.D., Ex-Officio, is retired from private practice.
 He served as Chief of Surgery, Chief of Staff, and as a member and Chairman of the Board of Directors for El Dorado Hospital, Tucson Medical Center and St. Joseph’s Hospital at various times.
 He was President of the Pima County Medical Society, and served on the boards of directors of the Arizona Medical Association, Arizona Town Hall, and the Boys and Girls Clubs of Tucson for 25 years, where he also served as President.
 Dr. Neubauer now serves as Board Chairman for the Santa Cruz Community Foundation (a CFSA affiliate), as Co-Chairman of the Health Services Committee of the Arizona Mexico Commission, and as a Trustee of Carondelet Holy Cross Hospital in Nogales.
 He has received numerous community service awards and is a Tucsonan since the age of five, graduating from Catalina High School and the University of Arizona.
 His medical degree is from Washington University of St. Louis.
 Dr. Neubauer lives on the Rock Corral Ranch in Tumacacori.

 JIM ROWLEY is a partner in Strongpoint Marketing, a Tucson-based public relations, market research, and crisis communications agency with offices in San Francisco and Wilmington, Delaware.
 In 2011 he retired as Vice President for Audience Development at the Arizona Daily Star.
 His 45-year newspaper career is highlighted by awards for Lifetime Achievement from the Newspaper Association of America, the Silver Medal Award for Community Service from the American Advertising Federation, and he is a four‐time winner of the Gannett newspapers President’s Ring for Marketing Excellence.
 Jim was named one of the 25 most influential people in support of the Tucson Pima Arts Council.
 He was the marketing director for the prototype newspaper, which became USA Today.
 He is past president of Tucson’s American Advertising Federation, the Newspaper Association of America Marketing Federation and the Tucson Pima Arts Council.
 He studied printing technology and management at California Polytechnic State University in San Luis Obispo and marketing and economics at Golden Gate University in San Francisco.

-R. MICHAEL SULLIVAN is Managing Director/Tucson and Regional Investment Manager/ Western United States for Harris Private Bank, which provides comprehensive financial services to affluent clients.
+R. MICHAEL SULLIVAN, First Vice Chair, is Managing Director/Tucson and Regional Investment Manager/ Western United States for Harris Private Bank, which provides comprehensive financial services to affluent clients.
 Michael oversees a team of wealth management professionals dedicated to providing private banking and investment services to high net worth clients.
 He joined Harris in 1994 and has more than 29 years of investment experience, specializing in developing specifically tailored asset management programs for large and complex trust and investment relationships.
 He earned a bachelor’s degree in finance from the University of Arizona and a Chartered Financial Analyst (CFA) designation from the CFA Institute.
 He is a member of the CFA Institute and the Tucson Society of the CFA Institute and serves on the Board of Trustees of the Tucson Museum of Art.